Alluxio/alluxio/docs/en/administration/StressBench.md

 ## Client IO Stress Bench

-The Client IO Stress Bench is a tool to measure the IO performance of Alluxio through the client.
+The Client IO Stress Bench is a tool to measure the IO performance of Alluxio through the client and compare the performance between Alluxio Native API and HDFS API and POSIX API.

 ### Parameters
 The parameters for the Client IO Stress Bench are (other than common parameters for any stress bench):